 CERT Basic Training

-Let us know that you're interested in attending a CERT Basic Training class by filling out and submitting this form: CERT Basic Training Interest Form (click on the link to access the form).
+Let us know that you're interested in attending the CERT Basic Training course by completing the following form, and we'll send you additional information and contact you about future classes. ↪CERT Basic Training Interest Form (click on the link to access the form)